Everest Base Camp Trek – 15 Days

 Although the trek to EBC is full of adventure, it does not mean it is safe.
 It is always better to be safe than sorry.
 However, getting a doctor or a medical hospital is quite rare.
 While going on this adventurous adventure, a complete travel insurance package is key.

-Hiking above 5000 meters is always welcome to risks of high altitude sickness, injury, or something serious.
+Hiking above 5000 meters always carries risks of high altitude sickness, injury, or something serious.
 Make sure there is a 100% emergency evacuation or rescue.
 Also, assign your travel insurance policy to cover cancellations, subject to costs such as breakdown arrangements costs.
 So, we highly suggest you make it a point to read your insurance policy carefully before you head on your expedition.

 Training for the Everest Base Camp Trek